 Join Sophie-stication Nation

-A false misconception is that women of the Bible could not be leaders.
-This is not true, there are many strong women in the Bible that women of today can learn from.
+There are so many women of the Bible that we can learn from, even today.
+A false misconception is that women of the Bible were not leaders.
+This is not true, there are many strong women of the Bible that women of today can learn from.
 If these great women of the Bible are able to stand out in a time in which women were seen less than men, that should be a lesson to us women today that we can stand out as well no matter what adversity we face.

 So Here are 5 Successful Women of the Bible That We Can All Learn From

 Ruth and Boaz is a story that most people recognize.
 But taking Boaz out of the equation you will still see that Ruth as a hard working woman all on her own right.
 All the men in Ruth’s family had died, leaving three women alone to fend for themselves.
 Ruth chose not to cower because she did not have a man; instead, she rose to the occasion.